borglab/gtsam.org/_posts/2019-11-01-lqr-control.md

 Observe also

-### Intuition
-In this factor graph representation, it is becomes obvious that the dynamic Ricatti equation solutions, $P_t$, represent the total cost at the state $x_t$ for the remainder of the trajectory and control assuming optimal control after $x_t$.

 <!-- \begin{comment}
     Since the factor graph contains both both strict and non-strict constraints, we introduce Lagrangian multipliers $z_0$, $z_1$, $z_2$ to solve the problem.
 They each correspond to the constraints $x_0=X_0$, $x_1=Ax_0+Bu_0$, $x_2=Ax_1+Bu_1$.\\